Hand Embossed Brass Tea Samovar

 Soviet Rustic Style Samovar / Hand Embossed Brass Tea Samovar

-If you visit our country don’t hesitate “to have a sit by the samovar” and to have a leisurely talk while drinking tea from a samovar.
+If you visit our country don’t hesitate “to sit by the samovar” and have a leisurely talk while drinking tea from a samovar.

 We deliver all orders by Uzbekistan Registered Post which takes a minimum of 10-21 business days to reach anywhere in the world.
 In case, you are looking for the delivery any sooner, please ask for priority shipping at an extra cost.
 Processing time is 1-3 business days, not including weekends or holidays.